cyberrie/Bootstrap-Portfolio/README.md

 To recreate my portfolio from last week, using Bootstrap, with some conditions, as below:

-- A navigation bar: A navigation menu at the top.
-Feel free to use Bootstrap's navbar or create your own.
+- A navigation bar: either Bootstrap or my own.
-- Include links that are applicable to your portfolio.
-Links should navigate to the appropriate sections
+- Links should beincluded that are applicable to your portfolio and navigate to appropriate sections.
-- A hero section: A jumbotron featuring your picture, your name, and any other information you'd like to include.
+- A jumbotron featuring your picture, your name, and any other information you'd like to include.
-- Skills/ About Me section.
-List out the skills you expect to learn from the bootcamp.
+- About me and skills expected to learn from this course
-- A work section: A section displaying your work in grid.
-Use Bootstrap cards for each project.
-The description should give a brief overview of the work.
-Each project will eventually link to your class project work!
+- A section displaying your work in grid: use Bootstrap cards for each project, with brief description of your work.
+Each project will should link to your projects.
 - All hyperlinks should have a hover effect.
 - All buttons should display a box shadow upon hover.
 - A footer section